mesosphere/dcos-docs-site/pages/1.13/security/oss/iam-api/index.md

 # Host name and base path

-The host name to use will vary depending on where your app is running.
+The host name to use will vary depending on where your program is running.

-* If your app runs outside of the DC/OS cluster, you should use the cluster URL.
+* If your program runs outside of the DC/OS cluster, you should use the cluster URL.
 This can be obtained by launching the DC/OS web interface and copying the domain name from the browser.
 Alternatively, you can log in to the DC/OS CLI and type `dcos config show core.dcos_url` to get the cluster URL.
 In a production environment, this should be the path to the load balancer which sits in front of your masters.

-* If your app runs inside of the cluster, use `master.mesos`.
+* If your program runs inside of the cluster, use `master.mesos`.

 Append `/acs/api/v1` to the host name, as shown below.

     https://<host-ip>/acs/api/v1

-# Authentication and authorization
+# Authentication

 All IAM endpoints require an authentication token---except the `auth` endpoints.
 The `auth` endpoints do not require authentication tokens because their purpose is to return authentication tokens upon successful login.